-In the event of a change of control of EOG, each Named Officer is entitled to the following benefits.
+In the event of a change of control of EOG, each NEO is entitled to the following benefits.

 Change of Control Agreements.
-Each Named Officer has entered into a change of control agreement with us.
+Each NEO has entered into a change of control agreement with us.
 Under each change of control agreement, "change of control" is defined as:

-- the acquisition by any person of beneficial ownership of 20% or more of either (A) the then-outstanding shares of our Common Stock or (B) the combined voting power of our then-outstanding voting securities entitled to vote generally in the election of directors ("Voting Securities"); provided, however, that the following acquisitions will not constitute a change of control: (1) any acquisition directly from us, (2) any acquisition by us, (3) any acquisition by any employee benefit plan sponsored by us or any of our affiliates, (4) any acquisition by any corporation that complies with sub-clauses (A), (B) and (C) of the third bullet point below or (5) an acquisition by a Qualified Institutional Investor (as defined in each change of control agreement); - individuals who constituted the Board as of May 3, 2005 ("Incumbent Directors") ceasing for any reason to constitute at least a majority of the Board, provided that any individual who becomes a director after

-May 3, 2005 shall be deemed to be an Incumbent Director if their election, or nomination for election by our stockholders, was approved by a vote of at least a majority of the then-Incumbent Directors (except in certain circumstances);

-- consummation of a reorganization, merger, consolidation or sale or other disposition of all or substantially all of our assets or the acquisition of the assets or stock of another entity ("Business Combination"), other than a Business Combination (A) which would result in all or substantially all of the persons that were beneficial owners of our Common Stock and Voting Securities outstanding immediately prior to the Business Combination continuing to beneficially own more than 60% of the then-outstanding shares of the common stock and the combined voting power of the then-outstanding Voting Securities, as the case may be, of the corporation resulting from such Business Combination; (B) in which no person is or becomes the beneficial owner of 20% or more of the then-outstanding shares of the combined voting power of the then-outstanding shares of the combined voting power of the then-outstanding shares of the combined voting power of the then-outstanding shares for the combined voting power of 20% or more of the then-outstanding shares of the combined voting power of the then-outstanding shares of the combined voting power of the then-outstanding shares of the common stock or the combined voting power of the then-outstanding shares of the common stock or the combined voting power of the then-outstanding shares of the corporation resulting from such Business Combination, except to the extent that such ownership existed prior to the Business Combination and (C) in which at least a majority of the members of the board of directors of the corporation resulting from such Business Combination were members of our Board at the time of the execution of the initial agreement or the action of the Board providing for such Business Combination; or - approval by our stockholders of a complete liquidation or dissolution of EOG.
+- the acquisition by any person of beneficial ownership of 20% or more of either (A) the then-outstanding shares of our Common Stock or (B) the combined voting power of our then-outstanding voting securities entitled to vote generally in the election of directors ("Voting Securities"); provided, however, that the following acquisitions will not constitute a change of control: (1) any acquisition directly from us, (2) any acquisition by us, (3) any acquisition by any employee benefit plan sponsored by us or any of our affiliates, (4) any acquisition by any corporation that complies with sub-clauses (A), (B) and (C) of the third bullet point below or (5) an acquisition by a Qualified Institutional Investor (as defined in each change of control agreement); - individuals who constituted the Board as of May 3, 2005 ("Incumbent Directors") ceasing for any reason to constitute at least a majority of the Board, provided that any individual who becomes a director after May 3, 2005 shall be deemed to be an Incumbent Director if their election, or nomination for election by our stockholders, was approved by a vote of at least a majority of the then-Incumbent Directors (except in certain circumstances); - consummation of a reorganization, merger, consolidation or sale or other disposition of all or substantially all of our assets or the acquisition of the assets or stock of another entity ("Business Combination"), other than a Business Combination (A) which would result in all or substantially all of the persons that were beneficial owners of our Common Stock and Voting Securities outstanding immediately prior to the Business Combination continuing to beneficially own more than 60% of the then-outstanding shares of the common stock and the combined voting power of the then-outstanding Voting Securities, as the case may be, of the corporation resulting from such Business Combination; (B) in which no person is or becomes the beneficial owner of 20% or more of the then-outstanding shares of the corporation resulting power of the then-outstanding from such Business Combination, except to the extent that such ownership existed prior to the Business Combination and (C) in which at least a majority of the members of our Board at the time of the execution of the initial agreement or the action of the Board providing for such Business Combination; or - approval by our stockholders of a complete liquidation or dissolution of EOG.

-Under each change of control agreement, if, within two years of a change of control of EOG, a Named Officer's employment is terminated by us for any reason (other than for cause or by reason of death, disability or retirement) or by the Named Officer under circumstances defined in the agreement as "good reason," then, the Named Officer will receive:
+Under each change of control agreement, if, within two years of a change of control of EOG, a NEO's employment is terminated by us for any reason (other than for cause or by reason of death, disability or retirement) or by the NEO under circumstances defined in the agreement as "good reason," then, the NEO will receive: